ART EDUCATI0N (K-12)

 Program Goals and Objectives

-1. attain a high level of visual literacy of history, criticism, aesthetics and production of art throughout their endeavors of art (art education), beginning to carry out the integration of these four disciplines through the activities of inquiry, production, observation and practice;
+- Attain a high level of visual literacy of history, criticism, aesthetics and production of art.
+Through the activities of inquiry, production, observation and practice, students of art will be able to integrate these four disciplines.

-3. possess a comprehensive and integrated understanding of the visual arts, crafts, and art history;
+- Possess a comprehensive and integrated understanding of the visual arts, crafts, and art history.

-4. be knowledgeable about the various techniques, materials, and studio procedures of art production and be able to translate those processes into sequentially based curricula for diverse learners;
+- Develop knowledge of various techniques, materials, and studio procedures of art production and how to translate those processes into sequentially based and age appropriate lessons and curricula.